 If you’ve ever had the luxury of experiencing a European backcountry vacation—where a resident host of the high alpine not only wines and dines you, but stokes the cabin’s communal fire throughout your stay, too—boot-packing to one of Colorado’s primitive huts might seem rather unrefined in comparison.
-That is, unless you’re staying at the newly opened Thelma Hut.
+That is, unless you’re staying at Thelma Hut.

 Nestled in a picturesque meadow and surrounded by the striking silhouette of the San Juan Mountains, Thelma Hut emerges as a welcome mirage through the pines.
 The cabin, which opened in December 2018, is only a half-mile from Red Mountain Pass, which winds between the far-flung mountain meccas of Ouray and Silverton.
 From the pullout on Red Mountain Pass, the hike or skin up to Thelma is a quick bootpack (it took us about 15 minutes) with only around 250 vertical feet of climbing, making it incredibly accessible for visitors who aren’t as familiar with backcountry travel.
 There was a well defined skin-track that switchbacked over a few steeper sections, and in the summer—Thelma Hut is open year-round—a dirt access road meanders its way up the hillside.

 Outfitted with riveted steel siding and accented with blue-hued, beetle kill pine throughout its interior, Thelma boasts sleeping space for up to eight, plus coveted backcountry amenities, like a flush toilet, shower, radiant floor heating, and sleek interior finishes.
 As a major bonus, the property also includes a dry sauna located just steps away in the hut keeper’s residence.
 And it’s eco-friendly—it all runs via an off-grid, solar-powered system.